About DigCCurr II : Extending an International Digital Curation Curriculum to Doctoral Students and Practitioners

 5. Digital Curation Symposia

-The Carolina Digital Curation Doctoral Fellowship Program (CDCDF) top
+The Carolina Digital Curation Doctoral Fellowship Program (CDCDF)

 • A 20 hr/wk position as a Research Fellow for the Institute of Museum and Library Services (IMLS)-funded project, “DigCCurr II: Extending an International Digital Curation Curriculum to Doctoral Students and Practitioners.”

-• A stipend of $19,000 for three years
+• A stipend of $19,000 for two years

 • In-state tuition and health coverage